 6. Tax Breaks

 Tax breaks are tax incentives that aim at reducing the cost of solar panel installation, although indirectly.
-Unlike other incentives that benefit residential solar owners with direct credits, this one is different.
+This one differs from other incentives that benefit residential solar owners with direct credits.

 Sales tax exemptions lower the initial solar panel’s cost.
-On the other hand, property tax exemptions help owners to void extra taxes on their property, due to increased home value resulting from the solar system’s installation.
+On the other hand, property tax exemptions help owners void extra taxes on their property due to increased home value resulting from the solar system’s installation.

 7. Performance-based Incentives (PBIs)